andreiispas838/movie-wiki/README.md

-#A simple project I made using React JS to get used to its syntax.
+# A simple project I made using React JS.
-It took me way less than an hour and I achieved what I wanted through it.
+It took me way less than an hour and it helped me get used to simple **React** folder structure and to its syntax aswell.

-OMDB free API was used to fetch the list of 10 movies.
+**OMDB** free **API** was used to fetch the list of 10 movies.